-The coroner’s jury determined that the three cowboys had been killed by the Earps and Holliday but did not use the word murder or homicide.
+The coroner’s jury determined that the three cowboys had been killed by the Earps and Holliday but did not use the words murder or homicide.
 Clip is from the Arizona Weekly Citizen.

 Billy Clanton’s brother Joseph “Ike” Clanton pressed murder charges against the lawmen, and, the Arizona Weekly Citizen reported, Wyatt Earp and Doc Holliday were arrested.

-Note that among those men putting up bond for Earp and Holliday was R. J. “Uncle Bob” Winders, a friend and mining partner of the Earps and a former Fort Worth saloon owner.
+1. Note in the above clip that among those men putting up bond for Earp and Holliday was R. J. “Uncle Bob” Winders, a friend and mining partner of the Earps and a former Fort Worth saloon owner.